 It’s an old classic and probably the easiest to do on this list.
 Make sure you’re on the electoral roll!

-To register is vital as lenders will often check you’re on it to confirm your address and facts as part of a credit score check.
+The register is vital as lenders will often check you’re on it to confirm your address and facts as part of a credit score check.
 Also, being on the electoral roll gives your car finance application more credibility.

-Provide lenders with up to date trading accounts
+Provide lenders with up-to-date trading accounts

 Naturally, the more years of information and trading account data you can provide, the better.
 A more extended history means more time to prove your eligibility and ability to meet repayments.